Detailed Guide forBill and Account Collectors in California

 Projections of Employment

-In California, the number of Bill and Account Collectors is expected to grow faster than average growth rate for all occupations.
-Jobs for Bill and Account Collectors are expected to increase by 17.9 percent, or 7,000 jobs between 2012 and 2022.
+In California, the number of Bill and Account Collectors is expected to grow slower than average growth rate for all occupations.
+Jobs for Bill and Account Collectors are expected to increase by 1.8 percent, or 700 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|